 Registration includes all activities and meals.
 Lodging is optional and camping is free.

-Children under 5 attend for free.
+Children under 5 attend for free (under 3 for Family Camp).
 Campers under 18 must be accompanied by a parent or guardian.

 All meals are included.
 You may indicate your dietary restrictions when registering.
 We make every effort to include a range of allergen-free dishes and to inform diners of meal ingredients.